Last updated on June 14th, 2021 at 05:03 pm

 Big Bend Scenic Byway: St. Marks and Wakulla Springs area

 The eastern end of the byway starts in Wakulla County, where there is a cluster of great destinations.
-(I’ve written a separate story about Wakulla Springs State Park and St. Marks Florida with more details that will complement these brief entries — worth reading if you plan to visit.)
+(I’ve written separate stories about St. Marks Florida and Wakulla Springs with more details that will complement these brief entries — worth reading if you plan to visit.)

 You’ll probably start the Big Bend Scenic Byway at Newport.
 Like a lot of places listed as towns on the map, you might drive through without even noticing it.
 The highlight here, though, is the vendor at the corner of US 98 and SR 267 who is selling tupelo honey from his pickup truck.
 Tupelo honey comes only from bees who have visited blossoming tupelo trees, and the very best is from along the Apalachicola River valley nearby.
 It is so special it is hard to find outside this region.